Boston roll recipe

 How to make a Boston roll

-- Sprinkle 1-3 spoons of Masago on top of the rice, make sure to spread it as evenly as you can.
-This is not always an easy task since the roe tends to stay together.
+Sprinkle 1-2 spoons of Masago on top of the rice, make sure to spread it as evenly as you can.
+This is not always an easy task since the roe bits tend to stick together.
+Make sure to do this part very gently and not breaking the roe in the proccess.

-- Flip the nori so that the rice is now facing down.
+Flip the nori so that the rice is now facing the bamboo mat.

 Bonus stage – You can also make maki boston rolls, like these: